horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/privacy/are-users-anonymous-when-transacting-on-unstoppable.md

    At the same time, the private user data and activity on cryptocurrency exchanges i.e. deposits, withdrawals, trades, used addresses etc may also get leaked and become publicly accessible on the web as a result of a hacking attack on the infrastructure powering centralized exchanges.

-2. Depending on various geographical and political factors some people might consider more extensive privacy measures i.e. hiding any crypto related activity.
-Those users may require that their activity remains private even from ISPs.
+2. Depending on various geographical and political factors some people might consider more extensive privacy measures like hiding any crypto related activity.
+Those users may require that their activity remains private even from their ISPs.

    ISPs can potentially keep track of users' browsing activities, sites visited, etc and have means to match that data with real world identities of customers.
 Depending on sites visited users may unintentionally expose some data about themselves including addresses owned and token balances.